Ktuzinowski/ICASSP-2024-Paper/README.md

 python imagenet_download_scripts/test_utilize_imagenet.py
 ```
 ## Vision Transformer Models
 * Inside the folder ViT, there is a Python file model_vit.py.
 Inside this is a way to get the ViT attention output weights for each encoder block.
-Use this architecture for training later ViTs to compare Mean Attention Distance.
+Use this architecture for training ViTs to compare Mean Attention Distance.